-Teams determine the details that they communicate and who will develop the communication.
-Their sprint emails may contain a summary of previous sprint accomplishments and next sprint plans or include a demo of recently completed features.
+A team determines the details that they communicate and who develops the communication.
+Their sprint emails may contain a summary of previous sprint accomplishments and the next sprint plans or include a demo of recently completed features.

 Also, they can monitor bug status and trends by creating bug dashboards.

-Teams choose how they meet the quality standards.
+A team chooses how they meet the quality standards.
 They may stage bug bashes for new features or at the end of each sprint.
-They may choose an individual to act as a bug shield on a rotating basis.
+They may choose an individual to function as a bug shield on a rotating basis.

 Manage risk, track work

-The organization determines how each functional unit will communicate status and risk.
+The organization determines how each functional unit communicates status and risk.
 They establish a "contract of communication" as to the minimum required information the organization needs.